marcus8448/marcus8448.github.io/content/projects/gamemodeoverhaul.md

 ## About

-This was my first proper Minecraft modification, originally released in February 2019.
+This was my first published Minecraft modification, originally released in February 2019.
-Created in about two weeks, the original goal of this mod was just restore the removed integer `/gamemode` arguments, but its scope steadily expanded to other commands and aliases.
+Created in the span of two weeks, the original goal of this mod was to simply restore the integer `/gamemode` arguments (which were removed in the 1.13 update), but has since expanded to include other commands and aliases.

-Now GamemodeOverhaul is a fully configurable mod that supports over eight versions of Minecraft on two different mod loaders (in a shared codebase utilizing java SPI!).
+GamemodeOverhaul supports over eight versions of Minecraft and two different mod loaders.
 Since its initial release, GamemodeOverhaul has seen over 500,000 downloads.

 ## Features

+* Supports both Fabric and NeoForge
+  * Install to your mod loader of choice!
+* Fully configurable
+  * Enable or disable commands (and aliases) as needed
 * Restores command arguments removed in 1.13
   * `/gamemode 0/1/2/3,s/c/a/sp`
   * `/defaultgamemode 0/1/2/3,s/c/a/sp`